main banner

 Notwithstanding postings as given above, crew card shows him as being at Montreal (Dorval) as of 27 June 1944.
 Departed Montreal as crew of Dakota KJ839 on 30 August 1944, arriving Gander on 31 August 1944; departed Gander 31 August and arrived Bluie West One that date.
 At Reykjavik as of 1 September 1944; arrived in UK 4 September 1944.
 Returned by boat, Liverpool to Canada (6-13 September 1944).
 Departed Montreal with Liberator KH212, 21 September 1944, proceeding via Gander, Lagens, Rapat, Cairo and Khartoum (arriving 28 September 1944).
 Returned to New York and Montreal, 1 October 1944 (which suggest return by air).

-His burn injuries required special treatment and this recorded on the website of the East Grinstead Museum.
-The Winnipeg Tribune published a notice on the crash on 4th July 1945.
 Manitoba Flier Burned When Mosquito Crashes DUBLIN, July 4 (Reuters) Flt.
 Lt.
 H. R. Anderson, of Red River, member of the R.C.A.F, was severely burned last Thursday when a twin engined Mosquito crashed In flames near Gort, Galway, Eire, and killed PO.
 Gordon Ayton, a member of the R.A.F., it was disclosed Tuesday.
 The aircraft was on its way from Greenland to Scotland.

-Following treatment for his injuries in the UK, Han's was repatriated 30 December 1945.
-Winnipeg newspapers reported on his arrival with 34 other personnel on the SS Scythia in Halifax.
+Following treatment for his injuries in the UK, Han's was repatriated on the 30th of December 1945.
+Winnipeg newspapers reported on his arrival with thirty four other personnel on the SS Scythia in Halifax.
 The papers understood he would be sent to Lachine and then sent on leave.
-To No.8 Repair Depot, 8 January 1946; to No.5 Release Centre.
-13 February 1946; retired 15 February 1946.

 Han's Ferry Command crew card, which was not maintained after December 1944, confirms date of birth and states he was born in New Brunswick.
 His permanent address was given as Bird River, Manitoba and his next of kin, his father, was at the same location.